The Fleet's In (1928 film)

 The Fleet's In is a 1928 American silent comedy film directed by Malcolm St. Clair and written by Monte Brice, George Marion Jr., and J. Walter Ruben.
 The film stars Clara Bow, James Hall, Jack Oakie, Bodil Rosing, Eddie Dunn, and Jean Laverty.
 The film was released on September 15, 1928, by Paramount Pictures.

 Plot

-Trixie “Peachy" Dearie is a “taxi-dancer” (Clara Bow), and a 10 cent-per-dance entertainer at a San Francisco amusement park that services sailors.
+Trixie “Peachy" Dearie is a “taxi-dancer”, and a 10 cent-per-dance entertainer at a San Francisco amusement park that services sailors.
 Trixie retains her innocence despite her vocation.
-She prefers would-be swain “Searchlight” Doyle (Jack Oakie) over his rival Eddie Briggs (James Hall), who tries to seduce her.
+She prefers would-be swain “Searchlight” Doyle over his rival Eddie Briggs, who tries to seduce her.

 During a power failure the lights go out at the hall and are accidentally paired in a dance contest.
 The rival Doyle and Eddie fight, and Eddie is put in jail.
 Peachy, the object of the dispute, blames herself and defends Eddie before the magistrate.
 Eddie is set free and sails with his ship, pledging himself to Peachy and promising he will remain faithful in all the worldwide ports he visits.